Ainara12/Pands-project/README.md

  ```
 knn.fit(X_train, y_train)
 ```
-3. We create a variable then for a new set of meauserements from a new flower that we want to test.
+3. We create a variable then for a new set of measurements from a new flower that we want to test.
 Lets try entering this array of number ( using *numpy* library) and see if the model can predict which species this new flower belongs to by using the prediction function:

 ```